Teamex07/ExRAT/README.md

 </p>

 The use of the AIRAVAT is COMPLETE RESPONSIBILITY of the END-USER.
 Developers assume NO liability and are NOT responsible for any misuse or damage caused by this program.
-Please read [LICENSE](https://t.me/Teamex07).
+Please read [TEAM EX](https://t.me/Teamex07).